ethereum-oasis-op/L2/meeting_minutes.md

 7. Open Forum for other items

 Meeting Notes:
-- Welcome Tom Ngo and Nikolai from Metis
+- Welcome Tom Ngo and Nikolai Prokhorenko from Metis
 - Last meeting was canceled due to everyone being out for ETHDenver
 - Review of published Blog/Report on L2 Bridges
 - Andreas opened discussion for the next work item to see if participants are ready to begin #23 “Define standard L2 Transaction Fee Structure”